E-bike rental scheme

 Parking compliance:

 • It should be noted that in the absence of dedicated bays for the e-bikes, local authorities do not currently have the power to prevent operators from deploying a free-floating fleet (i.e. e-bikes not parked in dedicated bays) in the borough.
-This is expected to change under the new Transport Bill that is being developed by government, but the timescales for this are uncertain.
 The borough, along with London Councils, wrote to Simon Lightwood MP, the MP for Local Transport, to lobby for regulation.
 Subsequently, the English Devolution White Paper (16 Dec 2024) outlined the Government’s intent to empower Local Transport Authorities (including TfL) to regulate on-street micromobility schemes, and the Department of Transport have begun engagement on this topic.
+The Government’s English Devolution and Community Empowerment Bill will allow all Local Transport Authorities (including Transport for London) to regulate on-street micromobility schemes (including e-bike schemes) through a licensing regime.
+Micromobility regulation is being coordinated by the Department for Transport.
+More information on the English Devolution and Community Empowerment Bill is available at this link (see part 2B.
+Transport and Local Infrastructure): English Devolution and Community Empowerment Bill: Guidance - GOV.UK

 Operator response times:

-• Our agreement sets out operator response times dictating how quickly the operator is expected to respond to issues such as mis-parked or damaged bicycles.
-Where an e-bike is damaged/not operational (but not causing an obstruction), it must be removed within 24 hours from the time of receipt of notification and repaired before returning to the fleet.
-Where an e-bike presents a danger or obstruction, it must be removed within 2 hours from the time of receipt of notification.
+• Our agreement sets out operator response times dictating how quickly the operator was expected to respond to issues such as mis-parked or damaged bicycles.
+Where an e-bike is damaged/not operational (but not causing an obstruction), it had to be removed within 24 hours from the time of receipt of notification and repaired before returning to the fleet.
+Where an e-bike presents a danger or obstruction, it had to be removed within 2 hours from the time of receipt of notification.

 E-Bike Scheme review (Autumn 2024 to Winter 2025)